whitneyburton/portfolios/students/1801-back/margaret-williford/20180301-Margaret-Williford-m1.md

 ## Areas of Emphasis

 Honestly I didn't come into mod 1 with a clear aim.
 I knew coding felt like it could be a good fit for me and I love logic puzzles.
-I was sort of under the impression I'd be doing variations of Sudoku 24/7.
 I've always done well in school so although I heard several people reiterate how challenging Turing was, I didn't truly believe them.
 My math and finance background have certainly helped with the logic part of Turing but balancing life took more than I realized.
 I finally decided to quit my job and I think that will be a great weight off my shoulders for mod 2.
 I feel comfortable with the basics, but have had to aim for 'good enough to pass' rather than pushing myself in projects so that I could actually get my 'real work' done.
-I am excited to go into mod 2 100% focused on Turing without split attention.
+I am excited to go into mod 2 100% focused on Turing without splitting my attention.

 ## Rubric Scores